Skip to content

 Introduction

-This guide describes how to install and set up the MES Infrastructure and its components.
-You can choose to install all or only the components you need, depending on your use case.
+This guide describes how to install and set up the MES Infrastructure and its various components.
+You can choose to install all or only the specific components you need, depending on your use case.
 These tools allow you to use published models.
-To use our tools, please refer to Tutorials.
+For guidance on how to use our tools, please refer to the Tutorials section.

 Prebuilt Releases